Includes dogs, cats and birds

 and there are no exceptions.

-at for completeness.
-Any incomplete applications will be omitted
+Any incomplete applications will be omitted from the selection

-from the selection process.
-Complete applications will be reviewed
+process.
+Complete applications will be reviewed and assigned a

-and assigned a random number.
-86 seats will be drawn from complete,
+random number.
+80 seats will be drawn from complete, eligible

 Because we have more eligible applicants than space in the